 Our friends and family are almost entirely beer or hard liquor drinkers.
 So for fifty people for two nights of drinking, we bought two kegs of beer, ten-ish bottles of liquor (not including liquor bought and brought by friends and family), and maybe three cases of wine.
 We had a case of leftover wine from the wedding on Sunday morning.
 The beer and liquor?
 Polished off by about 10PM on the second evening, a couple hours after our “official” wedding end time.

-Generally, people will probably drink a little less at these weddings, so round down your numbers.
+Generally, people will probably drink a little less at day time weddings, so round down your numbers.
 Get one case less than the calculations say to.

 If your bar is self-serve, be prepared for people to pour large servings.
 Ditto if your bartender isn’t a pro.
 Wine glasses can run anywhere from eight to thirteen ounces on average (the estimate of four glasses per bottle in the infographic equals about six ounces per serving).
 Drinking out of Mason jars?
 They’re huge and will definitely encourage larger servings.